 - Try to shape the lentil quinoa mushroom filling into golf ball-sized meatballs that are 1 1/2 inches wide by 1 1/2 inches high.

 - Depending on how hot your oven is, the perfect amount of time to bake these vegan meatballs is for 15-18 minutes.
-Any longer, and you run the risk of drying the lentil meatballs out a little bit.
+They will be firm on the outside and moist on the inside.

 - Store the leftover vegan meatballs in an airtight container in the fridge for 4-5 days or freeze them for a future meal.